rowbypierre/json_database/readme.md

 The provided modules will allow users to create:
 + Database(s) using the host's file system to save data.

-+ Record(s) existing as key value pairs within tables existing as files adhering to JavaScript Object Notation format.
++ Record(s) existing as key value pairs within tables existing as files adhering to JavaScript Object Notation (JSON) format.

 Note: Program includes function to store and retrieve Python class instances as a record value.

-A database exist as a directory containing one or more tables (JSON formatted files).

 ## Getting Started